Hilkka Kinnunen: Life and career

 Kinnunen began her studies in the first annual course of the Suomen Teatterikoulu during the Continuation War in 1943.
 Before founding the Operettiteatteri, she worked at, among others, the Äänislinna Theater, Helsingin Työväenteatteri and Kansanteatteri.
 Before the Operettiteatteri, she also appeared in several domestic films, among which is April's Coming from 1953.

 Aino Kukkonen edited the book Prima-Donna about Kinnunen's life in connection with her 80th birthday in 2005, and the story of Hilkka Kinnunen's youth was told in Lotta-Sofia Saahko's book Kahvia ja karjalanpiirakoita, published in 2021.
 In 2010, the President of the Republic, Tarja Halonen, awarded theater director Hilkka Kinnunen the title of theater councilor (teatterineuvos) for her achievements for the benefit of Finnish musical theatre.

 Personal life

-Hilkka Kinnunen was married to actor Ekke Hämäläinen from 1948 to 1971 and to Bill Farrell from 1976 to 1979.
+From 1948 to 1971, Kinnunen was married to actor Ekke Hämäläinen, and from 1976 to 1979 to Bill Farrell.
 Two children were born from the first union, the younger of whom is the actress Vesa Hämes.

-She turned 100 on 19 March 2025.
+Kinnunen turned 100 on 19 March 2025.